When it comes to running your gym, there is a mountain of data and analysis that you could potentially review to streamline and improve your gym.

 On the other hand you can look to contact sleeping members and actually get some more investment from them.

 When looking at our sign up information at The Fit Club, I can see that ‘Referred by a friend’ is by far the most common reason for joining.
 So yes, you may see a few cancellations by waking sleeping members.
 However, there is also potential for growth!

-Big fear around ‘waking’ sleeping members sometime.
+There’s a big fear around ‘waking’ sleeping members sometimes.
 But when you take into account secondary spend and referral it makes you think whether it’s actually a good approach to take.
 Open and honest marketing may be a better approach.
 But that’s up to you!

 Get In Touch With The Team At Ashbourne

 Ashbourne is focused on making it easier for health clubs to grow their business and keep delivering their members a better service.

 Ashbourne can manage every single aspect of your fitness business, handling everything from your payments to your website, entry and booking systems.

 This gives you more time and freedom to focus on your members, revitalise your marketing and have time to actually manage your club properly.

 And of course, Ashbourne are here every step of the way with free resources and advice to help your club be the best it can be.